 Enroll in courses at the University of Arizona as a first-time, full-time, degree-seeking first-year student (i.e. students who did not attend any higher education institution including Community Colleges, Universities, or International post-secondary education schools after high school graduation).

 There are no exceptions to the dates listed above unless you are specifically notified by OSFA in an email stating the due date exception.

 All requests from OSFA will appear in your UAccess Student Center To-Do List in addition to being sent via email to your official University of Arizona email address.

-OSFA will notify all students conditionally selected for the 2022-2023 Arizona Assurance Program via the student's CatMail.
+OSFA will notify all students conditionally selected for the 2024-2025 Arizona Assurance Program via their official University of Arizona email account .
 Selection for this program is conditional based on one or both of the following reasons:

 - Self-reported grades

 The self-reported grades provided at the time of application, in conjunction with the information provided on the FAFSA and the Non-FAFSA Parent Resource Evaluation (if applicable), determine a student's conditional selection status.

 Once official high school transcripts are received, conditional Arizona Assurance selection will be finalized if the student still meets the minimum GPA and high school graduation requirements.
 Students who no longer meet these requirements will have their conditional selection status revoked.

-If a student's 2022-2023 FAFSA has been selected for Federal Verification, OFSA must verify the 2020 tax and income information provided by the student and/or parent or via the FA-DDX (IRS transfer of tax data directly into the FAFSA).
-The tax information provided on the FAFSA has been used to determine a student's conditional selection status, along with the information provided on the Admissions Application and the Non-FAFSA Parent Resource Evaluation (if applicable).
+If a student's 2024-2025 FAFSA has been selected for Federal Verification, OFSA must verify the 2022 tax and income information provided on the FAFSA either by the student and/or parent or via the FA-DDX (IRS transfer of tax data directly into the FAFSA).
+The tax information provided on the FAFSA, in conjunction with the information provided on the Admissions Application, and the Non-FAFSA Parent Resource Evaluation (if applicable), is used to determine a student's conditional selection status.

 Priority for Arizona Assurance selections may be given to first-generation college students.